0xzoz/hard/README.md

 2. **Signature Collection**: Owning a HARD opens the gateway to seek signatures from other HARD holders.
 Each unique signature not only amplifies the HARD's value but also strengthens the player's position in the game.

 3. **Grit Points**: Being on the signing end of a HARD fetches you Grit points.
-These points mirror a player's contribution and engagement in the HardNFTGame ecosystem.
+These points mirror a player's contribution and engagement in the HARD ecosystem.

 4. **Burn with Precision**: Grit burning introduces a strategic twist.
 Only players who've signed a specific HARD can burn their Grit points, making every decision in the game consequential.